 It’s a warm Wednesday morning in July as Rachel, now 23, readies her son for a walk on Wimbledon Common.
 Within two hours, she will be dead, murdered in a popular beauty spot.

-Across London, on the tough Alton estate in Roehampton, 31 year old Colin Stagg wakes early and prepares his dog for a walk.
-Colin’s lived on the estate since childhood but now unemployed, his daily concerns rotate around making sure his pet is fed, and he’s got enough money for cigarettes.
-But this morning he’s got a really bad headache.
-His usual long walk is shortened to going round the Scio Pond (the nearest pond to his home) and back.
+Across London, on the tough Alton estate in Roehampton, 31-year-old Colin Stagg wakes early and prepares his dog for a walk.
+Colin’s lived on the estate since childhood, but, now unemployed, his daily concerns rotate around making sure his pet is fed, and that he’s got enough money for cigarettes.
+On this particular morning he’s got a really bad headache.
+His usual long walk is shortened to just going around the Scio Pond (the nearest pond to his home) and back.
 At 9:25am, with his headache still hurting, he takes painkillers and tries to sleep it off on the sofa.